 On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
 The total acquisition cost is CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance Coal Limited and deferred cash payments that will be subject to certain conditions.
-Completion of the sale must take place before July 15, 2020 and is subject to certain conditions, including Allegiance Coal Limited raising start-up capital for the mine, which was estimated to be \$55 million at the time of the announcement.
+Completion of the sale was to take place before July 15, 2020 and is subject to certain conditions.
+Completion of the sale was to take place before July 15, 2020 and is subject to certain conditions, including Allegiance Coal Limited raising start-up capital for the mine, which was estimated to be \$55 million at the time of the announcement.
+On June 5, 2020, the Former Manager announced that Cline had amended the binding agreement for the sale by Cline to Allegiance of all the shares of NECC with respect to, among other things, the structure of the consideration payable by Allegiance, and subsequently announced that the completion of the transaction is estimated to take place before the end of October 2020.
+The Company provides no assurances that the sale by Cline to Allegiance of all the shares in NECC will be completed on the terms announced by the Former Manager or at all.
+Any distributions received by the Company by Cline as a result of the completion of the transaction described above will be distributed to the holders of CVRs in accordance with the terms of the indenture governing the terms of the CVRs.